MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/batchingpolicy.md

 Batches are sealed when the first condition is met:

-1. The total size of the batched data reaches the optimal size
+1. The total size of the batched data reaches the size set by the `IngestionBatching` policy.
 1. The maximum delay time is reached
 1. The number of blobs set by the `IngestionBatching` policy is reached